 If your application is approaching the scalability targets for a single storage account, consider adopting one of the following approaches:

 - Reconsider the workload that causes your application to approach or exceed the scalability target.
 Can you design it differently to use less bandwidth or capacity, or fewer transactions?

 - If an application must exceed one of the scalability targets, you should create multiple storage accounts and partition your application data across those multiple storage accounts.
 If you use this pattern, then be sure to design your application so that you can add more storage accounts in the future for load balancing.
-At time of writing, each Azure subscription can have up to 100 storage accounts.
+At time of writing, each Azure subscription can have up to 250 storage accounts per region (when deployed with the Azure Resource Manager model).
 Storage accounts also have no cost other than your usage in terms of data stored, transactions made, or data transferred.

 - If your application hits the bandwidth targets, consider compressing data in the client to reduce the bandwidth required to send the data to the storage service.
 While this may save bandwidth and improve network performance, it can also have some negative impacts.
 You should evaluate the performance impact of this due to the additional processing requirements for compressing and decompressing data in the client.
 In addition, storing compressed data can make it more difficult to troubleshoot issues since it could be more difficult to view stored data using standard tools.

 - If your application hits the scalability targets, then ensure that you are using an exponential backoff for retries (see Retries).
 It's better to make sure you never approach the scalability targets (by using one of the above methods), but this will ensure your application won't just keep retrying rapidly, making the throttling worse.

 The following links provide additional detail on scalability targets: